 The maintenance of those agreements requires active management, affected by a range of external developments including changes in regulatory frameworks and business practices.

 Copyright Agency is a member of the International Federation of Reproduction Rights Organisations (IFRRO) and the International Confederation of Societies of Authors and Composers (CISAC).
 Copyright Agency plays an active role on the IFRRO Committees, and is on the Executive Committee of CISAC visual arts body, CIAGP.
-Copyright Agency is also a member of the International Association of STM Publishers, the Press Database and Licensing Network (PDLN), and We Create, the representative body for NZ creative industries.
+Copyright Agency is also a member of the Press Database and Licensing Network (PDLN).

 We monitor for new opportunities to include additional repertoire under our voluntary licences, and to ensure that Australian rightsholders are appropriately represented in the international space.

 Foreign revenue is influenced by many external factors, including fluctuations in usage, legislative changes, and variations to foreign affiliates’ business practices and distribution policies.

 Revenue from foreign CMOs over the past 5 years:

 In 2020–21, the top five sources of international revenue were: